 President shall vote only in the case of a tie and shall perform all duties incident to the office of

 President and such other duties that shall from time to time be assigned by the Board of Directors.
 The President shall be responsible for scheduling and presiding over the annual business meeting, appointing a Parliamentarian for the proceedings and notifying the membership of the date, time and location of the meeting.
-The President will provide leadership for the annual conference, working with the Program Committee and Board of Directors to develop the annual conference program.
+The President will provide leadership for the annual conference, working with the Conference Committee and Board of Directors to develop the annual conference program.
 The President will serve as one of the representatives of the Association on the Joint Council of Extension Professionals Board of Directors.

 Section 3.
 Duties of the President-Elect

 The President-Elect shall serve as President in the absence of that official and shall become President in the event that official cannot continue as President for any reason.
 The President-Elect shall assist the President in the performance of the President’s duties and shall have such other duties and authority as is granted from time to time by resolution of the Board of Directors.
-The duties of the President-Elect also include: serving as chair of the Policy and Resolutions Committee, and as an ex- officio member of the Association Program Committee.
-The President-elect shall work with the president to organize meetings of the board of directors.
+The duties of the President-Elect also include: serving as chair of the Policy and Resolution Committee, and as an ex- officio member of the Association Conference Committee.
+The President-elect shall work with the President to organize meetings of the board of directors.
 The President-Elect will serve as one of the representatives of the Association on the Joint Council of Extension Professionals Board of Directors.

 Section 4.
 Duties of the Past President

 The Past President shall sit on the Board of Directors, serve as chair of the Nominating Committee, shall be responsible for distributing, counting and reporting the results of election ballots, ensure that there is no conflict of interest in the election processes, and install newly elected officers at the annual business meeting.
-The Past-President shall advise the current President on duties, programs, commitments, protocols and activities consistent with the goal of maintaining continuity of administration.
+The Past President shall advise the current President on duties, programs, commitments, protocols and activities consistent with the goal of maintaining continuity of administration.
 The Past President will serve as one of the representatives of the Association on the Joint Council of Extension Professionals Board of Directors.

 Section 5.
 Duties of the Treasurer

 The Treasurer shall serve as an ex-officio voting member of the Finance Committee, collect the annual dues, update membership lists in coordination with the Membership Committee and the Secretary, receive other funds accruing to the association and disburse funds as directed by resolution or an order of the Board of Directors.
-The treasurer, with consultation from finance committee, shall prepare and submit an annual budget to be approved by the Board of Directors.
+The Treasurer, with consultation from Finance Committee, shall prepare and submit an annual budget to be approved by the Board of Directors.